esmedrano/note-taker-app/README.md

 3. Install dependencies with command: pip install -r requiremnents.txt
 4. Run with command: python main.py

-Press space to toggle overclock()
+space: toggle overclock()
-Press ctrl + n to test keyboard shortcut
+ctrl+n: to test keyboard shortcut right click: trigger popup over workspace or file name file deletion: use popup to delete files

 pygame is just so easy to use... right?